 - Support perception of disability

-- Support a healthy attitude towards serious health conditions and disorders
+- Support a healthy attitude toward serious health conditions and disorders

 - Relieve anxiety, fears and worry